MADE-Apps/legerity/docs/Windows/WindowsControlWrappers.md

 ## Telerik UWP Controls

-These UWP control wrappers are designed to be used with controls from the [Telerik UI for UWP](https://github.com/telerik/UI-For-UWP) suite.
+These Windows control wrappers are designed to be used with controls from the [Telerik UI for UWP](https://github.com/telerik/UI-For-UWP) suite.

 - [RadAutoCompleteBox](../../src/Legerity.Telerik.Uwp/RadAutoCompleteBox.cs)
 - [RadBulletGraph](../../src/Legerity.Telerik.Uwp/RadBulletGraph.cs)